Consolidated Lithium Metals (CVE:CLM) Shares Down 50% – What’s Next?

-Shares of Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report) traded down 50% during mid-day trading on Friday .
-The stock traded as low as C$0.01 and last traded at C$0.01.
-1,533,000 shares traded hands during trading, an increase of 354% from the average session volume of 337,312 shares.
+Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report)’s stock price traded down 50% during trading on Friday .
+The company traded as low as C$0.01 and last traded at C$0.01.
+1,533,000 shares were traded during mid-day trading, an increase of 354% from the average session volume of 337,312 shares.
 The stock had previously closed at C$0.01.

 Consolidated Lithium Metals Company Profile